run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 To make a workload swappable, a number of conditions must be met:

-1. The workload MUST use Dynamic Fractions.
+1. The workload **MUST** use Dynamic Fractions.
 This means the workload’s memory request is less than a full GPU, but it may add a GPU memory limit to allow the workload to effectively use the full GPU memory.

 2. The administrator must label each node that they want to provide GPU memory swap with a `run.ai/swap-enabled=true` this enables the feature on that node.
 Enabling the feature reserves CPU memory to serve the swapped GPU memory from all GPUs on that node.
 The administrator sets the size of the CPU reserved RAM memory using the `runaiconfigs` file.

-3. Optionally configure *Node Level Scheduler*.
+3. Optionally, configure *Node Level Scheduler*.
 Using node level scheduler can help in the following ways:

     * The Node Level Scheduler automatically spreads workloads between the different GPUs on a node, ensuring maximum workload performance and GPU utilization.
     * In scenarios where Interactive notebooks are involved, if the CPU reserved memory for the GPU swap is full, the Node Level Scheduler preempts the GPU process of that workload and potentially routes the workload to another GPU to run.